My Tokyo Guide

 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Updated: October 1, 2019

-Meiji-jingu Shrine honors Emperor Meiji and Empress Shoken, who reigned as Japan went through a period of rapid modernization starting in the second half of the 19th century.
+Meiji Jingu Shrine honors Emperor Meiji and Empress Shoken, who had led Japan through a period of rapid modernization starting in the second half of the 19th century.
 Initially built in 1920, the main shrine and other important parts of the complex were destroyed by firebombing during World War II.
-The shrine and its grounds were rebuilt in 1958.
-In 2020, the same year that the Olympics and Paralympics will be held in Tokyo, Meiji-jingu Shrine will celebrate the 100th anniversary of its enshrinement.
+The shrine buildings were rebuilt in 1958.
+In 2020, the same year that the Olympics and Paralympics will be held in Tokyo, Meiji Jingu Shrine will celebrate the 100th anniversary of its enshrinement.

-After your visit to Meij-jingu, enjoy a stroll around the adjacent Yoyogi Park followed by shopping and food in the surrounding neighborhoods, which include Harajuku, Omotesando, Shibuya, and Shinjuku.
+After your visit to Meij Jingu Shrine, enjoy a stroll around the adjacent Yoyogi Park followed by shopping and food in the surrounding neighborhoods, which include Harajuku, Omotesando, Shibuya, and Shinjuku.

 General admission: 500 yen

 For updated information on opening hours, closings, prices, and more, please check the official website or ask the facility directly.